Dynamic-Book/doc/3-References/100-DyboApp/README.md

 How can the educator represent, describe and modelise knowledge?
 How can he/she share the represented knowledge with the learner?
 How can he/she assess the learner's knowledge?
 How can the learner experiment and capture knowledge?
 How can she share her understanding with others?
 How can he/she...

 ## Documents

-The content of the Dybo is organized in interactive document objects.
+The learning content of the Dybo is organized in interactive document objects.

 ![A document with live objects annotated](images/image15.png)

 **Document** (classes `Document`, `DocumentModel`, `DocumentView`)

-It is the root of a tree of Morphs.
-In a document, diversified Morphs can be inserted including Dynamic Media described with Smalltalk code.
+It is the root of a tree of visual contents.
+In a document, diversified contents are inserted including DKMs described with script.
 The document is organized in disjoint pages.

 A document instance informs about its folder with the message `#dirName`.
-Its complete directory entry depends on the context of its creation; if created as a document of a task, it is appended to the directory task, if created as a document in a topic, it is appended to the topic directory.
+Its full path on disk depends on the context of its creation; if created as a document of a task, it is appended to the directory task, if created as a document in a topic, it is appended to the topic directory.

 **Page** (class `PageMorph`, `PageModel` hierarchy)

-This Morph is a unit of a Document, this is the main place to hand write.
+This view is a unit of a Document, this is the main place to hand write.
 It is constituted of two layers :

-* A page model morph (`PageModel`) and a paper (`PaperMorph`) with extents identical to the page's extent it is attached too.
-Examples of page model are plain color, calculated (grid, writing lines, music scope, etc), PDF model.
+* A page background model (`PageBackground`) and a paper (`PaperMorph`) with extents identical to the page's extent it is attached to.
+Examples of page backround are plain color, calculated (grid, writing lines, music scope, etc), PDF model.

 * The paper morph contains the user handwriting.